 I have also fought for and secured millions of dollars in Community Project Funding to support local infrastructure projects around the district, like the Borough of Sinking Spring Central Business District Infrastructure Improvement Program, environmental and capacity studies to restore commuter rail service to Reading, and many more.

 While the IIJA being signed into law was one of my proudest moments as a member of Congress, I know the work is just beginning.
-In December of 2021, I held a town hall for the American Society of Civil Engineers (ASCE) to discuss and advocate for the infrastructure needs of our community.
 I understand that robust infrastructure leads to stronger businesses and more equitable access to jobs and opportunities.
+I was proud to welcome White House Senior Advisor and Infrastructure Implementation Coordinator Mitch Landrieu, Governor Tom Wolf, and other state and community leaders to the Coatesville Train Station for a site walkthrough.
 As federal agencies work to implement IIJA programs and send the desperately needed funds to the states, I look forward to continuing to fight alongside our metropolitan planning organizations, Chester and Berks counties, local governments, and transportation agencies like SEPTA for projects to make our roads safer, improve the ability for our infrastructure to allow for the movement of commerce, expand public transportation opportunities for low-income communities, and reducing reliance on fossil fuels.

 I see the tremendous economic potential in repairing, upgrading, and greening our aging infrastructure.
 As our Representative in Congress, you can count on me to advocate strongly for our infrastructure.